dmbarbour/wikilon/docs/Runtime.md

-**NOTE (May 2017):** I feel I've gotten tangled in the weeds when re-implementing the runtime for the simplified Awelon language developed circa November 2017.
-It's the GC and such that are causing much heartache.
+**NOTE (May 2017):** I feel I've gotten tangled in the weeds when re-implementing the runtime for the simplified Awelon language developed circa November 2016.
+It's partially GC and such that are causing much heartache, and partially the challenges surrounding database integration with size bounded contexts.
 So I'm tabling the C runtime for now.
 I'll return to C after I have a version working reasonably well in Haskell.
 And even then, only if I cannot achieve sufficient performance from Haskell or perhaps an LLVM compiler.

 # Haskell Runtime Design

-The persistence/database requirements for a Haskell runtime don't really change, but perhaps I can simplify them in the short term to better leverage an existing Haskell solution.

-A lot of things become easier: modeling evaluators, leaving GC to Haskell, etc..
-I can support accelerators easily enough.
-I can work on optimizations and linking and perhaps compilation.
-I can still model "contexts" to help control heap usage.

-Some things are more difficult: modeling unique mutable values/vectors, for example.
-I could potentially evaluate within an ST monad, but I'll need to think about how (and whether) to accelerate vector processing functions.
-In-place mutation of vectors could still be useful for some applications.

-Ideally, I can use the Haskell runtime for interpretation, then use a C runtime only for JIT compiled code.
-This should simplify implementation.
+Haskell simplifies some things like compacting GC and parallelism, and complicates others such as linear references or in-place mutation of arrays.
+I should at least be able to proceed more directly with an implementation.

+A major advantage of moving more into Haskell is that I can add a lot of utility code for direct use by the web service, e.g. tools to auto-generate patches that rename words.

+Note: I wonder if the `ghc-compact` (or user facing `compact`) package might be useful for something here.
+It seems feasible that I could support some large data structures in memory for efficient lookups and reduced GC burdens.

 # C Runtime Design